 The Big Sleep, 1946, Warner Bros.
 Starring Humphrey Bogart, Lauren Bacall.
 Directed by Howard Hawks.
 B&W, 113 minutes.

-Her sister Carmen (Martha Vickers) has already made an impression on Marlowe.
-“I met her — she tried to sit on my lap standing up,” he reports to her father about her frisky greeting.
+Her sister Carmen (Martha Vickers) has already made an impression on Marlowe, who drily notes her frisky greeting to her father.
 Her wild reputation is confirmed when Marlowe finds her that evening drugged and hovering over a dead man, with no apparent concern for the circumstances.

 He carries her back to Vivian’s care, then returns to investigate the scene he left, only to discover the corpse is gone.
 The body was apparently that of one Owen Taylor, who later is believed to have driven off a pier to his death.